Edward G. Kuster: First Golden Bough Theatre

 In 1923, Kuster built the Theatre of the Golden Bough.
-It opened on June 3, 1924, at almost the time as the Arts and Crafts Theater, the first two indoor theatres in Carmel.
+It opened on June 3, 1924, at almost the same time as the Arts and Crafts Theater, the first two indoor theatres in Carmel.

 Kuster built the Carmel Weavers Studio in front of the theatre, for his wife Ruth in September 1922 (now Cottage of Sweets).
 Kuster had Michael J. Murphy build the Seven Arts Shop in a Tudor Storybook style in 1923 next to the Golden Bough theatre and hired Gottried to build Sade's nearby.

 In 1926, Kuster obtained the first U.S. rights to The Threepenny Opera seven years before it opened on Broadway.
 He was criticized, when he put on the plays They Knew What They Wanted and Beggar on Horseback.
 Maurice Browne and wife Ellen Van Volkenburg directed its the theatre's acting school.
 In 1927, Kuster studied theatre production techniques in Berlin and Munich for a year.
 During Great Depression, Kuster had to lease out the theatre for a period of five years, which then operated as a movie theatre.

 In 1929, Kuster purchased the struggling Arts and Crafts Theater and the Carmel Arts and Crafts Club.
 He remodeled the theatre facility and renamed it the Studio Theatre of the Golden Bough.
 He then moved all his plays concerts, traveling theatre groups, lectures and other theatre activities to the renamed Studio Theatre of the Golden Bough.